-The CA private key are generated within a Cryptographic Module that meets the requirements identified in FIPS 140-2 level 3 certified HSM.
+The G3 CA private key is generated within a Cryptographic Module that meets the requirements identified in FIPS 140-2 level 3 certified HSM.
+The G4 CA private key is generated in EN 419 221-5 certified device (CC EAL4+).